learning-blocks/learningblocks-colony-hackathon/readme.md

-This is the repository for the Learning Blocks DApp Colony Hackathon submission.
+This is the repository for the Learning Blocks Colony Hackathon submission.

 # Development setup
 ## Global Prerequisites